 How do I start?

-If you want to take things more seriously you should go to some MSA kart meetings and chat with the competitors.
-Most of them will be happy to talk but choose your moment; the waiting area for a class final is not the place to start asking questions.
+If you want to compete in karting, go to some meetings and chat with the competitors.
+Most of them will be happy to talk but choose your moment; the waiting (holding) area pre qualifying or pre race is not the best timing to ask questions.

 Next you need to get your MSA Go Karting starter pack, then pass an ARKS test.
 You can then apply for your Kart National B Novice Competition Licence.
 If you are under 18 years old one of your parents must also apply for an Entrant Kart PG Licence.